gsi-ee/go4/README.txt

 QT INSTALLATION

-  This Go4 distribution can be built with Qt 3.3.x or Qt 4.4.x and higher.
-  Most modern Linux distributions provide Qt libraries, utilities and include files.
+  This Go4 distribution can be built with Qt 4.4.x and higher (also with Qt 3.3.x) Most modern Linux distributions provide Qt libraries, utilities and include files.
   Typically one should install libqt4 and libqt4-devel packages (or libqt3 and libqt3-devel).
   Normally Go4 able to detect major version of such Qt installation